-Juneau is all well and good and yes, there are plenty of cool things to do in Juneau to occupy your time, but you’re in Alaska.
+Juneau is all well and good and yes, there are plenty of cool things to do in Juneau to occupy your time, but you’re on an Alaskan adventure!
 Staying in the state capital means having a whole wealth of the natural world and some incredible wilderness to explore right on your doorstep.
 See what we mean with these two awesome day trips from Juneau and then try to stop yourself from wanting to book them right away!

 Explore the Tongass National Forest

 Probably one of the best day trips from Juneau would be to get out and head to the Tongass National Forest.
 Spread across over a whopping 16 million acres, the national forest is a vast area to explore where you can easily get in amongst the wildlife.
 It’s currently under threat from logging, and locals are fighting to save to what is one of the world’s largest (and most important) temperate rainforests.